ossf/allstar/README.md

 See [this repo](https://github.com/GoogleContainerTools/.allstar) as an example of Allstar config being used.
-As the organization adimistrator, consider a README.md with some informatino on how Allstar is being used in your organization.
+As the organization adimistrator, consider a README.md with some information on how Allstar is being used in your organization.

 ## **Contribute Policies**